kazabooboo/gizra.com/app/_posts/2016-07-28-elm-with-electron.md

 <!-- more -->

-In Gizra, we achieve what we aim for and then open source it, because why not.
-So, of course, you're more than welcome to fork the [GitHub repo](https://github.com/nirgn975/Elmctron).

-After you `git clone` and `npm install`, just run `gulp` and see the magic happen:
+Try it for yourself by forking the [GitHub repo](https://github.com/nirgn975/Elmctron).
+After `npm install`, just run `gulp` and see your Elmctron app:

-{% include thumbnail.html image_path="assets/images/posts/elm-electron-build/gulp-electron.jpg" caption="Gulp install Elm packages automagically and start Electron" %}
+{% include thumbnail.html image_path="assets/images/posts/elm-electron-build/gulp-electron.jpg" caption="Gulp installs the Elm packages" %}

-After gulp does its magic, a new window will open:
+After gulp does its thing, your desktop app will open:

 {% include thumbnail.html image_path="assets/images/posts/elm-electron-build/TodoMVC.jpg" caption="Elm code run inside Electron" %}

 Tada!
 Your Elm app runs inside Electron.
 And as I promised, all of the above just happens for you.

-Also, to help you guys start develop, I set it up so [the devtools will open](https://github.com/nirgn975/Elmctron/blob/master/main-electron.js#L31-L32) when the app fires up.
+Also, to help devs start, I've set it up so [the devtools will open](https://github.com/nirgn975/Elmctron/blob/master/main-electron.js#L31-L32) when the app fires up.